Today’s post was a request from one of my readers!

 They are made with chemicals that harm our bodies.
 Symptoms usually include headache and sometimes redness or rash on the skin.

-Instead of purchasing chemical-based air fresheners, purchase some essentials oils or make your own air fresheners out of fruit.
+Instead of purchasing chemical-based air fresheners, purchase some essential oils or make your own air fresheners out of fruit.

-Now Essential oils and Young Living are the brands I trust for purity.
+Now Essential oils are the brand I trust for purity.

 Place cloves in an orange and boil on low heat to diffuse a spicy/citrus smell.
 Add cinnamon sticks or lemon peels to add another dimension to the scent.
 Play around with it.
 There’s nothing like making your home smell good using natural ingredients.